bartstc/vite-ts-react-template/README.md

 ## Starting the dev environment

 It's recommended to run the dev server and tests in a docker container.
 Containerized environment assures compatibility and cohesion regarding launching and developing your project.
 Because of that, you don't need to worry about unexpected errors or undesired mismatches of locally installed dependencies e. g.
-Node or Yarn.
+Node or Pnpm.

 If you are using [VS Code](https://code.visualstudio.com/) as your IDE, I personally recommend using already configured in this template [devcontainer env](https://code.visualstudio.com/docs/devcontainers/containers).